Skip to main content

 Course Registration

 On-campus students register for courses in the normal manner through the University MyPack Portal system whereas distance education students register for online courses through Engineering Online.
-To register for an Engineering Online course, complete and submit the Course Registration form on the Engineering Online website.
-Distance students cannot register through the University MyPack Portal system for Engineering Online courses.
+To register for an Engineering Online course, please utilize the Engineering Online Portal.

 Course Offerings